TrenchBoot/TrenchBoot.github.io/docs/blueprints/AMD_Grub_Late_Launch.md

 The AMD SKINIT instruction is a means to initiate a "late launch" that establishes a Dynamic Root of Trust Measurement (DRTM).
 The instruction call requires the system to be in a specific state as enumerated below,

 * SVM check, either the `EFER.SVME` bit is set to 1 or the feature flag `CPUID Fn8000_0001_ECX[SKINIT]` is set to 1
 * The CPU must be in protected mode
- * All microcode needs to be unloaded

 ## Approach

 Grub will be extended with the following capabilities,

+* Extend the late launch loader,
+    1. determine CPU type and select SKINIT or SENTER path
+    2. load kernel (with modules, if applicable) as usual
+    3. verify SVM is supported
+    4. load Secure Kernel Loader and check if it is valid
+    5. allocate and fill Secure Launch Resource Table
+    6. send INIT IPI to all APs
+    7. disable all TPM localities
 * An SKINIT relocator that will,
     1. set protected mode
-  2. enable APIC
-  3. verify no machine check in progress
-  4. clear machine check regs
+    2. set registers as required by SKINIT
-  5. SKINIT as final instruction
+    3. execute SKINIT as final instruction
- * A late launch loader that will,
-  1. load kernel starting at 0x100000, compatibility with a Linux Secure Loader
-  2. verify SVM is supported
-  3. disable all TPM localities
-  4. evict microcode
-  5. send INIT IPI to all APs